schmittnieto/schmittnieto.github.io/_posts/2024-10-04-azure-stack-hci-demolab.md

 For any questions or issues, please open an [issue](https://github.com/schmittnieto/AzSHCI/issues) in the repository.

 Thank you for using **AzSHCI**!
-I hope these scripts simplify your Azure Stack HCI deployment process and enable efficient testing and development in your environment.
+I hope these scripts simplify your Azure Local deployment process and enable efficient testing and development in your environment.

 ## RAW Scripts